-Apart from Meteorological radars as described above, other scientific applications make use of the Radiolocation service to determine positions of various types of objects.
-In particular, the detailed surface and terrain characteristics of planets and asteroids are determined using radar astronomy.
+Apart from Meteorological radars as described above, other scientific applications make use of the Radiolocation service to determine positions of various types of objects (planets, Teutonic plates, etc.).

 2.7 Space Operations

 The Space Operations Service allocations can be used for controlling and monitoring any space system.
 These allocations can therefore be used for scientific space applications, but also for other telecommunication space applications (commercial, military, etc.).
 It is to be noted that the ITU regulations impose to use telecommunication payload bands for controlling and monitoring the satellite during nominal operations.
 The use of these bands for space telecommunication services is therefore normally limited to the LEOP (Launch and Early Orbit Phase) and to the emergency situations; however, in deep-space mission, routine ranging and telecommand transmissions are needed during the whole life of a mission